kellock117/RestaurantOrderSystem/README.md

 this project is univerysity team project.

-tech used: node.js, mongodb, express
+tech used: node.js, mongodb, express, cors, dotenv